hrbaker18/kickstarter-analysis/README.md

 - What can you conclude about the Outcomes based on Goals?

-    - There was a higher percentage of successful play launches than failed play launches.
+    - There was a higher percentage of successful play launches than canceled play launches.

 - What are some limitations of this dataset?